anishlytic/anishlytic/README.md

 ###
 When I'm not working with data, you'll probably find me:
 - Training at the gym and working on fitness goals.
-- Listening to music while coding or studying.
+- Vibing to music while coding or studying.
 - Cooking and experimenting with new recipes.

 <sub>*Always learning.Always building.*</sub>